Medically reviewed by Drugs.com. Last updated on Feb 21, 2022.

 Impaired Renal Function

 Monitor renal function in patients treated with Epaned.
 Changes in renal function including acute renal failure can be caused by drugs that inhibit the renin-angiotensin system.
 Patients whose renal function may depend in part on the activity of the renin-angiotensin system (e.g., patients with renal artery stenosis, chronic kidney disease, severe congestive heart failure, post-myocardial infarction or volume depletion) may be at particular risk of developing acute renal failure on Epaned.
-Consider withholding or discontinuing therapy in patients who develop a clinically significant decrease in renal function on Epaned [see Adverse Reactions (6.2), Drug Interactions (7.2, 7.3)].
+Consider withholding or discontinuing therapy in patients who develop a clinically significant decrease in renal function on Epaned [see Adverse Reactions (6.2) and Drug Interactions (7.2, 7.3)].

 Serum potassium should be monitored in patients receiving Epaned.
 Drugs that inhibit the renin angiotensin system can cause hyperkalemia.
 Risk factors for the development of hyperkalemia include renal insufficiency, diabetes mellitus, and the concomitant use of potassium-sparing diuretics, potassium supplements and/or potassium-containing salt substitutes [see Drug Interactions (7.3)].